CBA2011/WASABIQtGui/README.txt

 - *.emo_dyn
 - *.emo_pad
 - *.se
-These file(types) can be found in the source folder alongsight all the other sources.
+These file(types) can be found in the source folder alongside the sources.

 -- Linux --